SAP-samples/fiori-tools-samples/cap/destination/README.md

 ## Prerequisites

-- You have an SAP BTP account
+- You have an SAP BTP account, for example a [trial account](https://account.hana.ondemand.com/)
 - You are subscribed to the SAP Build Work Zone, follow this [tutorial](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html) for more information
-- You have deployed a CAP project with a Fiori UI using this [blog post](https://community.sap.com/t5/technology-blogs-by-sap/build-and-deploy-a-cap-project-node-js-api-with-a-sap-fiori-elements-ui-and/ba-p/13537906)
+- You have deployed a CAP project with a SAPUI5 Fiori UI using this [blog post](https://community.sap.com/t5/technology-blogs-by-sap/build-and-deploy-a-cap-project-node-js-api-with-a-sap-fiori-elements-ui-and/ba-p/13537906)

 ## Description